tryton/tryton/doc/index.rst

 - Cost Price Method, which can be *Fixed* or *Average*.
 Defines how the cost price should be updated. *Fixed* means that the cost price stay unchanged. *Average* means that the cost price is the average cost of all the items that are in stock.
+It's default value can be defined on product configuration.
 - Default UOM.
 The default UOM for this product.
 Used for example to express stock levels.
 - Active, allow to disable a product.

 The Product model extend the Product Template with two fields: Code and Description.
+If a sequence is set on product configuration the code will be readonly and will be filled in using the sequence.
 It's also possible to define a list of identifiers on product.
 An identifier is composed by a type and a code.
-The following types are
+The following types are available:
-available:

     * International Article Number (EAN)
     * International Standard Audiovisual Number (ISAN)